GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Experiments and Results

 \subsubsection{Performance Analysis Across Modalities}

 To comprehensively evaluate the impact of different modalities on classification accuracy, we conduct experiments with various modality combinations, as shown in Tab. \ref{tab:Table 1}.
 Among single modalities, VF provides the strongest discriminative ability, while dual-modal settings further enhance performance, particularly when VF is included.
 The tri-modal fusion achieves the highest performance and more balanced accuracy across classes, confirming the complementary benefits of integrating multimodality.
+It is worth noting that classification performance varies across severity classes even with balanced samples.
+Advanced glaucoma cases are classified more accurately than early and intermediate cases.
+This is because early and intermediate glaucoma involve subtle pathological changes with narrow clinical definition intervals, while advanced glaucoma exhibits obvious and distinct structural and functional abnormalities that are easier for the model to recognize.

 To further investigate the diagnostic value of multimodal fusion in glaucoma classification, we employ t-SNE dimensionality reduction to visualize feature representations extracted from optimally performing models under different modality combinations (VF, SLO+VF, and SLO+OCT+VF).
 As shown in Fig. \ref{fig 7} (a), the VF-only approach exhibits minimal inter-class separation between adjacent disease stages.
 Notably, substantial overlap persists between intermediate and advanced stage samples.
 In Fig. \ref{fig 7} (b), the dual-modality approach demonstrates a significant enhancement of class separation.
 The margin between early and intermediate stages widens considerably, and overlap between intermediate and advanced groups is markedly reduced.
 As shown in Fig. \ref{fig 7} (c), the tri-modality approach demonstrates optimal separation performance with maximized inter-class margins across all disease stages, and refines discrimination between early and intermediate stage cohorts.
 Complementing the feature visualization results, the confusion matrices in Fig. \ref{fig 7} (e), (f), and (g) further quantify the classification robustness of the three modality combinations in clinical diagnosis scenarios.
 Specifically, the VF-only model in Fig. \ref{fig 7} (e) nearly loses the capability of early-stage glaucoma diagnosis, indicating its limited practical utility for timely intervention.
 For the dual-modality model depicted in Fig. \ref{fig 7} (f), the diagnostic performance is improved compared with the VF-only setting, yet non-negligible misclassification phenomena remain: NG cases are incorrectly categorized as AdG, and AdG cases are misidentified as NG.
 By contrast, the tri-modality model in Fig. \ref{fig 7} (g) achieves the most substantial improvement in diagnostic accuracy; the aforementioned cross-misclassification issues between NG and AdG are completely eliminated, which verifies the advantages of integrating multimodality.